pmontrasio/full-stack-cryptography/README.md

 C. We use a 0 byte, in the best C tradition.
 This might not work for your data.
 Find your schema.

 And remember that deterministic encryption weakens the safety of the data.
+And you better use proven libraries, not write your code.
+Oh well...

-Good, the ciphertext is in the database now and we can select the database with the ciphertext.
+Good, we have a deterministic ciphertext now.
+We stored it in the database and we could use it in our SQL selects.

 How about seeing those data in the browser, in plaintext?